Digital Advertising Update: Carousel Ads for Instagram Stories

 • From a user perspective, you can interact with these ads the way you would with any other Instagram Story, pausing or swiping backward when there’s something interesting, or swiping forward when you’re ready to move on.

 • Instagram says it’s starting to test this with a handful of advertisers, including the Gap, Coca-Cola and Paramount, before rolling these capabilities out more broadly.
-You can see a sample ad from Gap on the Instagram blog.

 Google Lets Users Mute Repetitive Remarketing Ads